How to buy Kingston Resources (KSN) shares

 Kingston Resources share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Kingston Resources 's is 2.9397.
-This would suggest that Kingston Resources 's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (AU average) beta is 1, while Kingston Resources 's is 1.6699.
+This would suggest that Kingston Resources 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Kingston Resources overview

 Kingston Resources Limited engages in the exploration and evaluation of mineral properties in Australia.
 The company's flagship project is the Misima gold project located in the Solomon Sea.
-It also holds interests in the Livingstone gold project located to the northwest of Meekatharra in Western Australia.
 The company was formerly known as NuWorld Solutions Limited and changed its name to Kingston Resources Limited in October 2012.
 Kingston Resources Limited was incorporated in 1985 and is based in North Sydney, Australia.

 Frequently asked questions